-Cloudbreak Health has built the award winning Martti solution, and we hire and train the very best medical interpreters to support our clinical users and their patients.
+Cloudbreak Health has built the award-winning Martti solution, and we hire, require education on best practices, and train the very best medical interpreters to support our clinical users and their patients.
 We’ve pioneered video medical interpreting for years, serving hundreds of large hospitals and thousands of clinicians and patients.
 So why do we engage in administering continuing education?

-It’s certainly not for profits—paid online trainings like this are hardly lucrative.
+It’s certainly not for profits—paid online training are hardly lucrative.
 And it’s not some facile hobby; in fact, creating the curriculum and maintaining status as an issuer of continuing education units (CEUs) is a big lift indeed.
 It takes a dedicated training and quality assurance team, comprising seasoned language experts and focused on staying ahead of the curve.

-We maintain a training and CEU program because we see the issues that come up every day and that often span different cultures.
+We maintain a training and a continuing education program because we see the issues that come up every day and that often span different cultures.
 We do it because we’re so well positioned to deliver training like this, and we frequently address topics that aren’t covered elsewhere.
-Just look at some of the training topics we’ve tackled recently—
+Just look at some of the training topics we’ve tackled recently:

 Interpreting Bad News